quarkiverse/quarkus-jdiameter/README.md

 - Removed support for SCTP protocol (Not used and deprecated for 5G)
 - Reworked the jdiameter-ha component to use Infinispan as the caching provider

-The project was only started in Jul 2024.
-The enhancement above is done, but I still need to implement a CI/CD pipeline for the project and push the artefacts to a public repository.

 **NOTE**: This is an unofficial community extension, and it is not directly related nor supported by RestComm Ltd.

 ## Virtual Threading